VRCFury/VRCFury/README.md

 `Enable Transition State`

 If set, this will create 2 additional states for animating a transition between the off and on state.
-The transition animation will be played forwards when transitioning from off to on and backwards when transitioning from on to off.
+The transition animation will be played forwards when transitioning from off to on and backwards when transitioning from on to off when `Transition Out is reverse of Transition In` is on, otherwise an separate out transition can be set.
+If `Separate Local State` is also on, separate local transitions can also be set.

 ### TPS Integration